BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 JOSCAR Registered

-When working on any defence contract, suppliers require certification to streamline supplier qualification and compliance processes.
-This applies to recruitment in the defence sector also.
+When working on any Defence contract, suppliers require certification to streamline supplier qualification and compliance processes.
+This applies to recruitment in the Defence sector also.
 Orion Group has recently attained the JOSCAR registration accreditation, enabling our clients to continue our relationship with confidence and confidentiality.

 Speed of Hiring